Finding and checking – learner digital skills toolkit

 skills for finding and checking

-“The ability to think critically and make balanced judgements about any information we find and use.
-It empowers us as citizens to reach and express informed views and to engage fully with society.” – CILIP Information Literacy Group
+Information literacy is the ability to think critically and make balanced judgements about any information we find and use.
+It empowers us as citizens to develop informed views and to engage fully with society.
+(Scottish Media and Information Literacy CoP (2024))

 go to the Cyber Toolkit for advice and guidance on Information and Media Literacy